Golf Carts & Low Speed Vehicles

 In accordance with South Carolina state law section 56-3-115, golf cart owners who have a valid driver's license, a permit from the Department of Motor Vehicles and proof of insurance may operate the golf cart on a secondary highway or street within two miles of his or her residence or place of business during daylight hours only.
 Additionally, golf carts may cross a primary highway or street (such as Palm Boulevard from 41st Avenue to Breach Inlet) but cannot travel along primary highways or streets.
 Golf carts may not be parked on beach access paths unless signs exist indicating that golf cart parking is permissible.
 The law prohibits golf carts from being upgraded by adding equipment to convert the cart to a Low Speed Vehicle (LSV).
-A golf cart can never be legally operated in the Isle of Palms after dark.
+A golf cart can not be legally operated in the Isle of Palms after dark.

 Golf cart permits are available at any SCDMV branch office.
 The permit allows a licensed driver to operate a golf cart during daylight hours on a secondary highway or street within four miles of his residence or place of business.
 Golf carts can only be operated on roads with posted speeds of 35 mph or less.